Places to See in Tibet

 Information about Ngari

-Ngari is situated in the western side of Tibet autonomous region, at an altitude of 4500 meters above sea level and is often referred as a 'Roof of The World'.
+Ngari is situated on the western side of Tibet autonomous region, at an altitude of 4500 meters above sea level and is often referred to as a ‘Roof of The World’.
 Ngari city covers the largest area in Tibet but has the lowest population.
 The city seems quite empty and deserted, but as far as a place like Tibet is concerned, this is the perfect setting for exploring the magical beauty of this unexplainable land.
 There are more than 80 rivers that cut through Ngari and more than 60 utterly captivating lakes that lie silently on the face of this city.
 Mt.
-Kailash, regarded as the greatest pilgrimage place on earth for many religions, has made Ngari a must visit city for the pilgrimage.
-So old age people who are more into religion, will find the city an apt place for traveling.
-And for adventure loving youngsters, the same route turns out to be a wonderful trekking option.
+Kailash, regarded as the greatest pilgrimage place on earth for many religions, has made Ngari a must-visit city for the pilgrimage.
+So old age people who are more into religion will find the city an apt place for traveling.
+And for adventure-loving youngsters, the same route turns out to be a wonderful trekking option.
 Ngari is genuinely scintillating and is equally challenging.
-One needs to have great physical fitness to complete a travel in Ngari.
-The best time to visit Ngari city is in the months of May, June, September and October.
+One needs to have great physical fitness to complete the travel in Ngari.
+The best time to visit Ngari city is in the months of May, June, September, and October.